ashutosh1000/Plezmo/README.md

 # Plezmo
-Plezmo app comes for Plezmo products which provides detailed augmented reality tutorials about how to use these products.
+ Plezmo augmented reality app shows the configuration and alignment of different plezmo products using augmented reality technology.